microsoft/TypeScript-New-Handbook/chapters/Everyday Types.md

 As we learn about the types themselves, we'll also learn about the places where we can refer to these types to form new constructs.

 We'll start by reviewing the most basic and common types you might encounter when writing JavaScript or TypeScript code.
-These will later form the core "building blocks" of more complex types.
+These will later form the core “building blocks” of more complex types.

 __toc__